Recon-Fuzz/recon-docs/src/glossary.md

 A Foundry test contract used to implement unit tests of property-breaking call sequences (reproducers) obtained with testing tools (i.e. Echidna, Medusa, Halmos, etc.).

+## Clamping

+Reducing the search space of a fuzzer for a handler function by excluding certain input values that may not provide meaningful coverage.

 ## Invariant Testing

 The act of testing logical statements about smart contracts using tools that manipulate their state randomly (fuzzers) or by following all possible paths (formal verifiers).